-Is it really something that could evolve by chance over millions of years before it became successful – surely everything would have died out, before it had became successful?
+Is it really something that could evolve by chance over millions of years before it became successful – surely everything would have died out before it had become successful?

 Again this seems like grabbing at bizarre ideas just so that people can say that reproduction has evolved.

 Richard Dawkins is a British evolutionary biologist and author.
 He is an atheist and is well known for his criticism of creationism and intelligent design, he admitted: